What Keeps Indoor Skydiving Safe?

 The group offers their training materials free of charge and supports the associated flyers and instructors via their website.

 The start of the industry was slow until an exponential explosion of popularity which began around 2011.
 These two organizations have matured quickly and continue to provide excellent training to instructors at new and established locations worldwide.
-In order to provide a more educated browsing experience here on Activity Quest, we've highlighted the governing safety organization of each wind tunnel in our database.
+In order to provide a more educated browsing experience here on ISS, we’ve highlighted the governing safety organization of each wind tunnel in our database.

 The Role of a Flight Instructor

-An experienced, rated flight instructor accompanies every single first time flyer through the entire flight process.
+An experienced, rated flight instructor accompanies every single first-time flyer through the entire flight process.
 This process includes arriving at the location, a classroom training session, gearing up, flying, and de-gearing after your flight.
 While you are in the wind you receive one-on-one attention from your instructor the entire time.
 The instructor assists your entrance, exit and control during your flight.
 They are there to help you avoid mistakes, teach you the ropes, and assist if anything does go wrong.

 Flight Instructor Training Programs